esraaKamel1195/Authentication-With-JWT/README.md

 Documentations

   Thinking Process:

-    - At first creating package.json and installing important modules such as ( express, mongodb, mongoose, dotenv, nodemon, jsonwebtoken, bcryptjs)
+    - At first creating package.json and installing important modules such as ( express, mongodb, mongoose, dotenv, nodemon, jsonwebtoken, bcryptjs).
     - Second creating folders and files to build project structure.
     - Using config folder and created file database.js to create connection with mongodb server using mongoose.
     - Using user.js controller file inside controller folder to implement nessary apis (register, login, logout).